DaneSirois/session-socket/README.md

 ## session.addPlugin([*name*], [*plugin*]):
 This method takes a name and either an object or function as parameters and stores it on the `session` object.

-It's a convenience method that let's you write and store custom session/user related plugins on the library.
+It's a convenience method that let's you write and store custom session/user related plugins for the library.

 - This method takes 2 parameters.